UBC Old Boys Ravens: History

 The Georgian R.F.C., with whom the Old Boys shared a clubhouse in a storefront in the 3600 block 4th Avenue, joined them at the B.C.
 Final as Second Division V.R.U.
 Champions.
 They too suffered a defeat, and the next year the two teams amalgamated.

 The Old Boys captured their second Miller Cup in 1981 and once again clashed with James Bay for the Provincial Championship.
 This time at Brockton Oval, a dramatic last minute try by wing Alistair Palmer earned the Ravens a 21-16 victory, thus ending James Bay's seven-year reign as BC champions.

-At the beginning of the 1981-82 season the club toured Ireland, Scotland and England finishing their first international tour with two wins, a tie and two losses.
-Many rugby friendships were formed and many ladies moved to tears when the Ravens left the Isles and returned to Canada.
-The following season the Ravens moved into their present clubhouse facilities at the Jericho Sailing Centre Association, with both the field and clubhouse possessing majestic views of Vancouver's beaches, skyline and mountains.
-Rugby World magazine acknowledged it as one of the most scenic facilities in the world!
-The Ravens celebrated the move to their new facilities by winning a third Miller Cup.
-Unfortunately the season ended by losing a close battle with firm rivals James Bay for the provincial title.
+At the start of the 1981-82 season, the club toured Ireland, Scotland, and England, concluding their first international tour with two wins, one tie, and two losses.
+Many rugby friendships were formed, and many people were moved to tears when the Ravens left the Isles and returned to Canada.
+The following season, the Ravens moved into their current clubhouse at the Jericho Sailing Centre Association, where both the field and clubhouse offer stunning views of Vancouver's beaches, skyline, and mountains.
+Rugby World magazine recognized it as one of the most scenic facilities in the world!
+The Ravens celebrated their move by winning a third Miller Cup.
+Unfortunately, the season ended with a narrow loss to their rivals, James Bay, in the provincial title race.

 The four-week long, Tenth Anniversary tour to New Zealand, Australia and Fiji by forty-seven Ravens in 1984 culminated a decade of growth.
 The two touring teams amassed eleven wins and no losses record and that '84 summer tour provided a successful framework for the Ravens winning another Vancouver Championship and their second Provincial Championship in 1985.

 Seven a-side rugby tournaments became very popular in the eighties and the Ravens captured the lion's share of these tournaments.
 The eighties also included two very memorable “Mystery Tours” as well as a Pacemaker (really Old Boys) tour to Ireland, in 1985, as well as to other rugby hotbeds such as Powell River and Kelowna.
 Despite the touring frenzy, the club refurbished their clubhouse during this period.

 In the late eighties a number of UBC graduates and other new talent took the Ravens to new heights.
-With the infusion of Canadian International players like John Graf, John Robertsen, Ian Stewart, Andrew Bibby, Colin MacKenzie, Rob Greig, Eddie Evans, Pat Palmer, Dan Jackart, Scott Stewart and Norm Hadley, among others, the club became First and Second division provincial champions in 1990, repeating the feat the next year as 1991 provincial champions.
+With the infusion of Canadian International players like John Graf, John Robertsen, Ian Stuart, Andrew Bibby, Colin MacKenzie, Rob Greig, Eddie Evans, Pat Palmer, Dan Jackart, Scott Stewart and Norm Hadley, among others, the club became First and Second division provincial champions in 1990, repeating the feat the next year as 1991 provincial champions.